Pickersgill/BigMagnet/readme.md

 ```

 > [!CAUTION]
 > This example uses the `-N` argument to enable execution even without a auth token.
 This will heavily reduce possible rate limits and thus execution time.
-See [this section](###Authentication) for help.
+See [the authentication section](###Authentication) for help.

 ### Authentication